dirge1/TERIME/README.md

 # TERIME
 This is the source code of the paper "TERIME: An improved RIME algorithm with enhanced exploration and exploitation for robust parameter extraction of photovoltaic models"

+## Ref
-Ref: Chen, S. S., Jiang, Y. T., Chen W. B., Li, X. Y. TERIME: An Improved RIME Algorithm With Enhanced Exploration and Exploitation for Robust Parameter Extraction of Photovoltaic Models.
+Chen, S. S., Jiang, Y. T., Chen W. B., Li, X. Y. TERIME: An Improved RIME Algorithm With Enhanced Exploration and Exploitation for Robust Parameter Extraction of Photovoltaic Models.
 Journal of Bionic Engineering.
 2025, 22: 1535–1556.

+Paper link: https://link.springer.com/article/10.1007/s42235-025-00679-8.

 If you find the code useful, please give a star :)

-Paper link: https://link.springer.com/article/10.1007/s42235-025-00679-8.
+## Highlights

 ![image](https://github.com/dirge1/TERIME/blob/main/DDM_result.png)